jacobsangiuliano1/personalPortfolio/README.md

 # Current Junior at the University of Denver.
 My major is Computer Science, along with my minors in Mathematics & Italian

-## The following are courses and computer science topics I have covered or have learned through self-taught methods:
+## The following are courses and computer science topics I am learning/have covered, or have learned through self-taught methods:

  ### 1. Java (Currently enrolled)
  ### 2. Python Programming